metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       Work: "Concert Fantasia, op.
 56", Movement: "for Piano and Orchestra, … : I. Quasi Rondo"
       This still repeats "for Piano and Orchestra" for each movement as this text is in level 0, not level 1 (where it only appears as disambiguation).
 Arguably the best way to fix this is to have consistent work names in MB.
 (Of course, this specific example may have been fixed in MB by now, but the principle still holds).
 The strategy below has been updated to reflect this

    **Strategy for setting style:** *It is suggested that you start with "extended/enhanced" style and the "Full MusicBrainz work hierarchy" as the source (this is the default) and tweak the advanced settings if necessary.
 If this does not give acceptable results, try switching to "Consistent with lowest level work description".
 If the "enhanced" details in curly brackets (from the track title) give odd results then, again, try tweaking the advanced settings (see later section) or switch the style to "canonical works" only.
 Any remaining oddities are probably in the MusicBrainz data, which may require editing.*

+   * **"Attempt to get works and movement info from title if there are no work relationships?
+(Requires title in form "work: movement")"**.
+   Pretty much what it says.
+It may be that the track is classical, but no work relationships exist in MusicBrainz.
+In this case, Classical Extras will attempt to infer work and movement from the title, provided they are separated by ": " (which is the Classical Style Guideline).
+   In this case, the other tag style settings are irrelevant.
+Note that if there is no related work, then there will not be a composer metadata item in MusicBrainz.
+However, you can use tag mapping to set this or (better) use Muso (or and XML reference file) to determine classical composers (see Genres section).

 3. "Aliases"